danielvillegas-analytics/other_projects-/README.md

 # other_projects-
-Other project I have done.
+Other project I have done in python, SQL AND Power Bi .